Midwife's Musings - You can do it!

 The name, ‘affirmations’ may sound a bit strange, but I promise its not.
 All it involves is having positive phrases that you can think about when you're pregnant and whilst you’re giving birth.
 Phrases like, “I can do this”, “My body is made to do this” and, “I am stronger than I think” can help you to realise that yes, it is going to be challenging, but that you can do it.
 Reading or repeat these phrases either in your head or out loud regularly can really help to get into a positive mindset.

-On this website, in the resources section, there is a document called “Affirmations” (some are pictured below).
+On this website, on the resources page, there is a document called “Affirmations” (some are pictured below).
 It is free to download.
 Go check them out, download them, make them your phone screensavers, print them off and put them around your house in places you’ll regularly see them.
 Or even better, make your own.
 If at any time you start to worry, go and read these messages and remind yourself, “I can do this”!

 You are strong enough!
 You can do it!
 I believe in you!